bigmcdaddy8/PertyFish/docs/ProjectManagement.md

 #### Feature 0003 - Create smarter embedded chess engines
 Create smarter chess engines that are written using PowerFx

-##### Story 0003-03 Add standardized Game Phase detection
-Create a standard library method for determining which phase of the game a FEN is in.

 ##### Story 0003-04 Add basic board preMove vs. postMove
 Do board evaluation that is performance friendly
 - material value